 We have already seen it posing as AP Caliber 2120 inside the gorgeous Audemars Piguet Jules Audemars Extra Thin and the eclectic Audemars Piguet Royal Oak Equation of Time (there it had an add-on module extending its functionality to a chronograph and equation of time calculator,) as well as rebadged as Vacheron Caliber 1120 in different models from Vacheron Constantin.

 The Caliber 920’s only problem, as some authors put it, is that it was the thinnest only when it came to its “pure” two-handed form.
-As soon as you start adding even the simplest modules expanding its functionality to a three-hander with date, for example, it immediately loses the competition to “natural-born” three-handers for obvious reasons: when a mechanism is design from scratch to feature more functions, there are a lot more opportunities for an engineer to make the object more compact.
+As soon as you start adding even the simplest modules expanding its functionality to a three-hander with date, for example, it immediately loses the competition to “natural-born” three-handers for obvious reasons: when a mechanism is designed from scratch to feature more functions, there are a lot more opportunities for an engineer to make the object smaller.